Next Generation Firewalls May Not Stop Malware

 Best Defense Against Malicious SSL Encrypted Traffic

-Bad actors and malicious insiders are concealing threats in encrypted traffic in an attempt to steal sensitive data.
+Bad actors and malicious insiders are concealing threats in encrypted traffic, like malware, in an attempt to steal sensitive data.
 In fact, it is predicted that as much as 70% of cyberattacks will use encryption as part of their delivery mechanism by 2019.

 Meanwhile, the use of encryption is growing rapidly.
 The latest data shows 85 percent of the internet in North America is encrypted today, creating a gaping blind spot that’s ripe for exploitation.

 You may expect your next generation firewall (NGFW) to protect you from these hidden attacks, but almost 2/3’s of organizations are not able to decrypt and inspect their SSL/TLS traffic.
 In a world that relies increasingly on encrypted traffic, letting traffic pass through firewalls without inspection can expose your business, customers, and partners to danger.